vienie/Google-IT-Automation-with-Python/Automating Real-World Tasks with Python/Week 4 - Final Course Project/README.md

 **What you'll do**

 - Write a script that summarizes and processes sales data into different categories
+- Convert images to smaller JPEG and text file for description
+- Upload content via a web service running using Django (Python framework)
 - Generate a PDF using Python
 - Automatically send a PDF by email
 - Write a script to check the health status of the system
+- Test health check script is working